awsdocs/aws-proton-administrator-guide/doc_source/ag-svc-instance-view.md

 # View service instance data<a name="ag-svc-instance-view"></a>

-Learn to view service instance detail data\.
+Learn to view AWS Proton service instance detail data\.
 You can use the console or the AWS CLI\.

 A service instance belongs to a service\.
 You can only create or delete an instance within the context of service [edit](ag-svc-update.md), [create](ag-create-svc.md) and [delete](ag-svc-delete.md) actions\.
 To learn how to add and remove instances from a service, see [Edit a service](ag-svc-update.md)\.